Thunradee/driver-tracker/README.md

     ```

 ### Events Summary
-Events summary summarizes all events and present in forms of DRIVE_CLOCK and WORK_CLOCK.
+Events summary summarizes all events and presents them as DRIVE_CLOCK and WORK_CLOCK.
 This endpoint gives you events summary data in JSON format

 ```
 http://127.0.0.1:8000/api/v1/clocks/